Seattle home prices lower than a year ago, for second month in a row

 The downturn reported by Case-Shiller, which tracks a three-month average of home sale prices in King, Pierce and Snohomish counties, was driven by contraction in King County, where home values are on a monthslong slide, according to market overviews from Zillow.

-In the immediate Seattle area, July home values are down 4.3% since last year, to $714,400, Zillow data shows.
+In the immediate Seattle area, July home values are down 4.3% since last year, to a median $714,400, Zillow data shows.
 That’s supported by Case-Shiller data showing the prices of area homes over $628,000 — which includes most of the homes in the city — fell by 3% over last year.

-Meanwhile, rambunctious markets in Pierce and some parts of Snohomish county generated home-value gains of 6% and 1.1% compared with last summer, according to Zillow.
+Meanwhile, rambunctious markets in Pierce County and some parts of Snohomish County generated home-value gains of 6% and 1.1% compared with last summer, according to Zillow.
 (For the purpose of charting home price trends, the Case-Shiller Index and Zillow Home Values Index are generally comparable.)

 In Seattle, confidence in the housing market is waning, said Matt Van Winkle, the owner of RE/MAX Northwest.